 2018

 Subject : “Salt and its properties.
-Drawing with salt "
+Painting with salt"

-Target : to promote the cognitive and research activities of children through elementary experimentation: the ability to conduct experiments, express their assumptions, demonstrate the result with the help of actions and words; develop a holistic perception, the ability to reproduce a holistic image of an object, develop imagination, creativity, cultivate interest in an unconventional type of drawing-drawing with salt and with pva glue.
+Target : to promote the cognitive and research activities of children through basic experimentation: the ability to conduct experiments, express their assumptions, demonstrate the result with the help of actions and words; develop holistic perception, the ability to reproduce a holistic image of an object, develop imagination, creative abilities, cultivate interest in an unconventional type of drawing - painting with salt and PVA glue.

-Equipment : a letter from aliens in a beautiful unusual envelope, a photo drawing of an alien, 1 glass of clean water, 1 glass of salt water, a pack of salt, a teaspoon, a lighter, PVA glue according to the number of children, 1 egg, a jar of salt, a sequence plan drawing with salt, colored cardboard boxes of dark, purple color, graphite pencils according to the number of children.
+Equipment : a letter from aliens in a beautiful unusual envelope, a photo-drawing of an alien, 1 glass of clean water, 1 glass of salt water, a pack of salt, a teaspoon, a lighter, PVA glue according to the number of children, 1 egg, a jar of salt, a sequence plan drawings with salt, dark purple colored cardboard, graphite pencils according to the number of children.

 Children stand in a circle.